The lessons learned from these mistakes resonate in the hearts of pastors and leaders.

 The greatest catalyst for spiritual growth is getting our eyes off ourselves and on to Jesus Christ and His heart for those around us.
 Looking inward prevents growth, like an ingrown toenail, and usually causes pain, competition and stagnation.
 When groups are content to stay the same, they subconsciously build walls around themselves that cause others to feel unwelcome.

 Lack of Desperation for God

-In many nations around the world, there is a genuine hunger for God within believers.
+In many nations around the world, there is a genuine hunger for God.
 We sometimes miss this in North America as complacency sets in due to the illusion that we can manage things by ourselves.
 That is not true.
 The truth is that if God doesn’t show up, it is all over.
 New wineskins (new small groups) must be regularly filled with new wine (a fresh experience with Jesus).
 We must experience more of the life and presence of Jesus in our lives today than we did last week.

 The Lord honors people who are desperate for more of Him in their lives.
 We cannot continue living on past experiences!
 We must be desperate for a daily and fresh touch from the Lord.
 We must expect the Lord to fill us with His presence when we come together in His name in our cell meetings.

 When Daniel and Rebecca from Machakos, Kenya, started a new small group-based church several years ago, Daniel was working for the bank during the day and doing pastoral work on evenings and weekends.
 Rebecca gave up her job to have more time to focus on ministry.
 They went into the villages and homes to pray for the sick, and the Lord healed many.
 Through these miracles, people gave their lives to Christ and willingly opened their homes for new small groups.